Frequently asked questions

 • To skydive, you must be 16 or over

-For all other fundraising activities, children under 16 need to have written consent from a parent or guardian in order to undertake their fundraising.
+In order to undertake any fundraising activities, all children under 16 need to have written consent from a parent or guardian.

 Can you arrange for a celebrity to attend my fundraising event?